MARCH 20 DEADLINE: The Schall Law Firm Announces the Filing of a Securities Class Action Lawsuit Against Aerohive Networks, Inc.

-LOS ANGELES, CA / ACCESWIRE / February 17, 2018 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Aerohive Networks, Inc. ('Aerohive' or 'the Company') (NYSE: HIVE) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / February 20, 2018 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Aerohive Networks, Inc. ('Aerohive' or 'the Company') (NYSE: HIVE) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's shares between November 1, 2017 and January 16, 2018, inclusive (the "Class Period"), are encouraged to contact the firm before March 20, 2018, the lead plaintiff motion deadline.